 To meet these market needs, GitLab pioneered The DevSecOps Platform, a fundamentally new approach to software development and delivery.
-Our platform is uniquely built as a single application and interface with a unified data model, enabling all stakeholders in the software delivery lifecycle - from development teams to operations teams to security teams - to work together in a single tool with a single workflow.
+Our platform is uniquely built as a single application with built-in Al-assisted workflows, and a single interface with a unified data model, enabling all stakeholders in the software delivery lifecycle - from development teams to operations teams to security teams - to work together in a single tool with a single workflow.
 With GitLab, they can build better, more secure software faster.